Talk about sailing firsts!

 This was the first time we would be sailing outside the San Francisco Bay with no turning back, for days.
+Sailing first.
 There was a lot riding on this trip.
-Not only were we taking a ton of tests, a conversion test from US Sailing to ASA and certifying for three ASA levels, more importantly, we were experiencing for the first time what it will be like to sail 24/7 on a catamaran, for days.
+Not only were we taking a ton of tests, a conversion test from US Sailing to ASA, and certifying for three ASA levels, more importantly, we were experiencing for the first time what it will be like to sail 24/7 on a catamaran, for days and days.

 We’ve come so far with the lessons and even putting a down payment on a boat to be built without truly understanding if psychologically we were there.
 When we decided we wanted to travel the world, we came to the realization that a boat would be the perfect mode of transportation.
 In fact, it was the only mode of transportation that would work for us, so we just did it.
 We truly had no idea.

 I just kept thinking about it.
 What if I didn’t like sailing?
 What if Matt didn’t like sailing?
 Everything would be ruined.
 All our plans and all our preparation, for nothing.
 I knew everything would be alright but what if… I’m just saying, we are making big decisions.
 Decisions that will change our lives.
 I’m allowed a little leeway to what-if, right? (little leeway – a saying that totally makes sense now, lol).